10 Everyday VPN Hacks That Actually Save You Money

 Hack #3: Cheaper Flights by Switching Your Point of Sale

-Airlines use "Dynamic Pricing" to maximise profits.
-They look at your cookies, your search history, and most importantly, your location.
-If you are searching for a flight from a high-income country, the algorithm often assumes you have a higher budget and adjusts the price upwards accordingly.
+Airlines use dynamic pricing to maximise profits.
+They look at your cookies, your search history, and often your location.
+If you are searching for a flight from a high-income country, the algorithm may assume you have a bigger budget and price accordingly.

 Real Life Websites: Skyscanner, Kayak, Expedia, British Airways, Emirates.